denniepatton/Keraon/README.md

 ## Usage

-Keraon can be run on the command line using the following arguments:
+Keraon can be run on the command line using the following arguments (examples of correctly formatted feature, key, palette, and tfx files can be found in Keraon/config):

 ### Inputs to Keraon.py:

 ```
 -i, --input           : A tidy-form, .tsv feature matrix with test samples.
-Should contain 4 columns: "sample", "site", "feature", and "value" (path, required)
+Should contain 4 columns: "sample", "site", "feature", and "value".
+                        Sites and features most correspond to those passed with the reference samples or basis
--t, --tfx             : .tsv file with test sample names and tumor fractions.
-If a third column with "true" subtypes/categories is passed, additional validation will be performed (path, required)
+-t, --tfx             : .tsv file with test sample names and estimated tumor fractions.
+If a third column with "true" subtypes/categories is passed, additional validation will be performed.
+                        If blanks/nans are passed for tfx for any samples, they will be treated as unknowns and tfx will be predicted (less accurate).
+                        If multiple subtypes are present, they should be separated by commas, e.g. "ARPC,NEPC,DNPC".
--r, --reference       : One or more tidy-form, .tsv feature matrices.
-Should contain 4 columns: "sample", "site", "feature", and "value" (paths, required)
+-r, --reference       : Either a single, pre-generated reference_simplex.pickle file or one or more tidy-form, .tsv feature matrices (in which case a reference key must also be passed with -k).
+                        Tidy files will be used to generate a basis and should contain 4 columns: "sample", "site", "feature", and "value".
--k, --key             : .tsv file with sample names and subtypes/categories.
-One subtype must be "Healthy" (path, required)
+-k, --key             : .tsv file with reference sample names, subtypes/categories, and purity.
+One subtype must be "Healthy" with purity=0.
 ```

 ### Inputs (extra details):